ClementBM/DataAnalysisCore/README.md

 I created it for studying reasons as I was following the Machine Learning Course of Andrew Ng https://www.coursera.org/learn/machine-learning

-Currently I did not optimize the code at all, and rather tried to make it simple to use.
+Currently the code is not optimized at all, I'd rather tried to make it simple to use.

 [Demo coming soon ...]